The

 "Demanding an end to racism, and a remedy for its legacy, is not just morally correct but a boost to economic development.
 Continuing to deny the existence of racism, and refusing to confront it, will lead to a less vibrant, less cohesive, less prosperous world."

-Ibram X. Kendi shot to global fame with his book How To Be an Antiracist, which reshaped the conversation about racial justice when it was published in 2019.
+Ibram X. Kendi rose to international prominence with his groundbreaking book How To Be an Antiracist, which transformed conversations about racial justice upon its publication in 2019.

-On July 4 2022, he was on the Intelligence Squared stage for an exclusive event to talk about his new book How To Raise an Antiracist.
+On July 4, 2022, Kendi took the Intelligence Squared stage for an exclusive discussion of his latest work, How To Raise an Antiracist.

-How do kids at different ages experience race?
+How do children at different developmental stages understand race?

 See also